Hands-on exercise: "Nothing is certain except death and taxes"

 -- StillAlive: false

--- Deceased of d: d < processing_date
+-- Deceased content d: d < processing_date

 definition person2_dead_before_processing_date equals